WenzhaoTang/Texture2LoD3/README.md

 ## Step 6: Evaluation
 SSIM and PSNR evaluation of the generated textures.

+## Revised Code from NUS TEAM
+The revised code from NUS team is available in the `footprints` folder, with additinal geo-data calculation and Panaroma image extraction.

 ---

 Feel free to explore each section to learn more about the techniques and methodologies used in this project.
 Happy modeling!